Guillaume-Boeur/Summer-Pastures-Battle-plan/README.md

 >I am now following a career path towards Front-end development.
 I will learn/improve about it during my pastures.

+> 05/08 : In medium term, after few years, i would like to be "freelancer".
+So I need to learn more back-end knowledge.

 ## Week 1 : 06/07 - 10/07

 I would like to improve my actual **Javascript** skills with *"little games"* like Memrise game and Tetris ( or Snake ) in Full JS vanilla.